Emma Mattress Review – Hybrid Version

 Tests and Analysis:

 Edge support is not great generally on foam mattresses.
 Even worse is having pocket springs right at the edge.
-Emma, as does Simba and Otty, box the springs for reinforcement at the edge.
-However softer mattresses are always at a disadvantage when it comes to edge support and Emma has the same edge support as the likes of Simba and Leesa placing it behind the firmer mattresses such as Bruno, Eve and Casper.
+Emma, as does Simba and Otty, boxes the springs for reinforcement at the edge.
+However softer mattresses are always at a disadvantage when it comes to edge support and Emma has the same edge support as the likes of Simba Original placing it behind the firmer mattresses such as Otty and Ergoflex.
 However the differences are not that great and they all dip significantly the closer to the edge you get when sitting on it.
 Sleeping and rolling to the edge is not really a problem as your weight is spread out over the whole mattress.

 The biggest factor in how hot or cool a mattress will sleep is the top layer and cover.
-The cover here should be no problem as its a stretchy breathable cover as used on many mattresses.
+The cover here should be no problem as its a thin stretchy breathable cover similar to that used on many mattresses.
 The top layer is the Airgocell polyfoam which Emma say has larger than normal pores in the open cells meaning more air and better cooling.
-There is no real way for me to test this out and as a polyfoam I would have to rate it inline with say Casper which also has a polyfoam top layer.
-Leesa is also a polyfoam top layer but has holes throughout so the benefit is more obvious and undeniable here for cool sleeping.
 You also have the benefit of the mini pocket springs just below the top layer which will help with added air flow for better cooling.
+Polyurethane top layers will always be better than a memory foam top layer but behind a natural latex or wool top layer for cooling.

 Spot Relief (point elasticity):

 This surprised me a little.
 Having slept on the Emma Mattress for a while now I did find it reasonably supportive for a softer mattress, those springs doing a good job of pushing back on you giving a feeling of support even though you are sinking in significantly.
 I expected this to translate into good point elasticity as that’s how it feels to sleep on.
 However in my testing using a variety of weights the amount of foam affected outside of the area of contact was among the low end of mattresses I have tried.
-It was just a bit behind Leesa and Casper and way behind many of the others.
-The good news as a back sleeper is this did not translate into backache during a nights sleep.
-Emma is a little too soft for my personal taste as a back sleeper because of the low point elasticity taken together with the softness.
-Please remember this is totally my own experience for my weight and height and body shape.
-This does not mean one mattress is better than the other.
-It is a good option for side sleepers with shoulder problems.
+It is a good option for side sleepers with shoulder problems but point molding is slightly behind some others although they tend to be the firmer mattresses.

 Mattress for Sex/Bounce:

 Another highly subjective rating.
 My criteria for a decent mattress for sex would be good bounce without being like a trampoline and still being reasonably comfortable.
 Bounce however is the overriding number one factor.
-Emma has a little more bounce than similar feeling mattresses such as Leesa and Simba thanks to its pocket springs.
+Emma has a little more bounce than you might expect for such a soft mattress.
 Something of the middle ground between a softer mattress but with decent bounce.

 The recommended weight capacity of the Emma mattress is above average at 130 kg (20.5 stones).
 This is per person on a double or one person on a single.

 This is normally the flip side of the bounce score, the more bounce the the more motion gets transferred generally.
 This is how much motion you will feel if your partner moves heavily while you are laying still.
-Again Emma Hybrid is pretty much middle ground here, on a par with Leesa but behind Simba while better than Casper.
+Emma Hybrid is excellent for motion transfer so if partner movements is a problem for you the Emma Hybrid mattress is a decent option.

 Type of Sleepers this mattress suits: